LawrenceMMStewart/Bayesian_Optimization/README.md

 ## Acknowledgments

-This research is funded by the Caltech SURF program and the Gordon and Betty Moore Foundation through Grant GBMF4915 to the Caltech Cen- ter for Data-Driven Discovery.
+This research is funded by the Caltech SURF program and the Gordon and Betty Moore Foundation through Grant GBMF4915 to the Caltech Center for Data-Driven Discovery.
 Many thanks to Mark Stalzer for supervising this project.

-ga README.md

-gc -m "updated"
-gp